SiddhantKumarMaurya/LeetCode_Questions/LeetCode/Array/Majority Element.md

 ```
 ---
 ## Solution
-Sort the array and get the element at &fracn2 th index
+Sort the array and get the element at &frac n2 th index